 These native at-rest protections go a long way in securing data stored in Drive, but it’s important to mention that data at rest is only one click away from becoming data in motion due to Google Drive’s rapid collaboration workflows.
 So even with these state-of-the art encryption practices, you’re still vulnerable to data loss as documents are shared externally.

-When to Add Security Layers to Google Drive for Defense In Depth
+When to Add Layered Security for Defense-in-Depth

-Key Features for Layered Google Drive Security
+Key Features for Ultimate Security